tatzelbrumm/sinobit-micropython/README.md

     by the GPIO pins of the processor.
 As a result the sino:bit has the potential to display much more information than the micro:bit, and the dedicated LED driver relieves some of the processing burden of driving the display from the CPU.
+However note the HT1632C does not support driving the brightness level of individual LEDs and instead can only brighten or dim the entire display.

 -   The sino:bit includes grove-style connectors to break out I2C and serial UART connections with other sensors.
 In addition an unpopulated